AirZero/luxuscom/README.md

 # Luxuscom

 With this you can create speech recognition sound commands for your Linux terminal.
-Doesn't support streaming sound yet.

 ## Getting Started